network-dev/Columns/README.md

 # How to use
 The executable requires the system folder that contains the images used by this software.
-Additionaly, you can add new columns by click on "Add new column" and edit them by using the options found at the bottom of each column.
+Additionaly, you can add new columns by clicking on "Add new column" and edit them by using the options found at the bottom of each column.
 You can also edit each individual component by right clicking it and you can select a component using the middle mouse button.